Mesothelioma Survivor Eager for Reunion with Beloved DachshundsStories from Survivors

-For Emily W., the worst thing about recuperating the past eight weeks from pleural mesothelioma surgery wasn’t the dull pain in her chest that never really goes away.
+For Emily Ward, the worst thing about recuperating the past eight weeks from pleural mesothelioma surgery wasn’t the dull pain in her chest that never really goes away.
 It is tolerable now.

 It wasn’t the foggy brain that left her wondering if she even made any sense when she spoke to friends and family.
 That cloud lifted — slowly.

 It wasn’t even the nagging uncertainty of wondering when this cancer might start growing back inside her.
-Emily is the eternal optimist.
+Ward is the eternal optimist.

 No, the worst part was being without her dogs, four fun-loving, frolicking, adorable, mischievous dachshunds that she treats like her children and are such a big part of her life.